 This equipment complies with FCC radiation exposure limits set forth for an uncontrolled environment.
-This equipment should be installed and operated with a minimum distance of 7-7/8" (200 mm) between the radiator and your body.
+This equipment should be installed and operated with a minimum distance of 7.7(0° (200 mm) between the radiate and usus hady.
+The transmitting must not be distance of 7-7/8" (200 mm) between the radiator and your body.
 The transmitt er must not be collocated or operating in conjunction with any other antenna or transmitter.